-- Sunday Services: We will suspend in-person Sunday Services and post-service activities through May 10, at which time we will reassess; we will stream our services instead.
+- Sunday Services: We will suspend in-person Sunday Services and post-service activities until further notice, reassessing monthly; we will stream our services instead.
 (Click here for instructions.)

 - Listen via phone or Connect Online.
 Information about connecting to our online platform will be sent out.
 (Click here for instructions.)